Gear: Helical

 The angled teeth engage more gradually than do spur gear teeth, causing them to run more smoothly and quietly.
 With parallel helical gears, each pair of teeth first make contact at a single point at one side of the gear wheel; a moving curve of contact then grows gradually across the tooth face to a maximum, then recedes until the teeth break contact at a single point on the opposite side.
 In spur gears, teeth suddenly meet at a line contact across their entire width, causing stress and noise.
 Spur gears make a characteristic whine at high speeds.
 For this reason spur gears are used in low-speed applications and in situations where noise control is not a problem, and helical gears are used in high-speed applications, large power transmission, or where noise abatement is important.
 The speed is considered high when the pitch line velocity exceeds 25 m/s.

 A disadvantage of helical gears is a resultant thrust along the axis of the gear, which must be accommodated by appropriate thrust bearings.
 However, this issue can be circumvented by using a herringbone gear or double helical gear, which has no axial thrust - and also provides self-aligning of the gears.
 This results in less axial thrust than a comparable spur gear.

-A second disadvantage of helical gears is also a greater degree of sliding friction between the meshing teeth, often addressed with additives in the lubricant.
+A second disadvantage of helical gears is a greater degree of sliding friction between the meshing teeth, often addressed with additives in the lubricant.

-Skew gears

 For a "crossed" or "skew" configuration, the gears must have the same pressure angle and normal pitch; however, the helix angle and handedness can be different.
 The relationship between the two shafts is actually defined by the helix angle(s) of the two shafts and the handedness, as defined: